mvolkmann/blog/src/astro.md

 - patch a todo with JSON
 - delete a todo

-Files will square brackets in the name define dynamic routes where path parameters are used.
+Files with square brackets in the name define dynamic routes where path parameters are used.
 In this case the path parameter is the id of a todo.

+Dynamic routes can be used for both pages and API endpoints.

 Dynamic routes require enabling SSR.
 To do this, enter `npx astro add node`.